kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I focus on impact, not tech jargon**

-  > *The syncing issue was caused by a permissions error—basically, your account wasn’t allowed to access that folder, but I’ve updated it now so everything should work.*
+  > *The syncing issue was caused by a permissions error, basically, your account wasn’t allowed to access that folder, but I’ve updated it now so everything should work.*

 - **I avoid abbreviations unless I explain them**

-  > *We’ll use MFA—that’s multi-factor authentication, kind of like a second lock on the door when you sign in.*
+  > *We’ll use MFA, that’s multi-factor authentication, kind of like a second lock on the door when you sign in.*

 ### My approach with executives: